connext/monorepo/.github/ISSUE_TEMPLATE/enhancement-request.md

 assignees: ""
 ---

-##Problem
+## Problem
-What problem are we solving and why does it matter, ser?
+_What problem are we solving and why does it matter, ser?_

-##Proposed Solution
+## Proposed Solution
-Thoughts on solution design.
-We should do ____ to solve this problem.
+_Thoughts on solution design.
+We should do <insert idea> to solve this problem._
 - [ ] Subtask 1

-##Acceptance Criteria
+## Acceptance Criteria
-From an end tester and/or user perspective, the below criteria must be met to consider this complete and close it:
+_From an end tester and/or user perspective, the below criteria must be met to consider this done:_
 - [ ] X happens

-##Other notes/links